Avery Center for Obstetrics and Gynecology

 Irritants from soaps or laundry detergents, tampons, and condoms can also lead to vaginal dryness.

 The severity of your vaginal dryness and the impact it has on your life determine how your OB/GYN recommends treating it.
-Using over-the-counter lubricants and vaginal moisturizing creams can improve day-to-day discomfort, while water-soluble vaginal lubricants can eliminate pain and bleeding during sex.
+Using over-the-counter lubricants and vaginal moisturizing creams can improve day-to-day discomfort, while water-soluble vaginal lubricants can prevent pain and bleeding during sex.

 Your doctor may also recommend avoiding any vaginal irritants, including scented soaps, lotions, perfumes, and douches.